pulakk/Website-Builder-in-Javascript/README.md

 ### Saving

 Any changes to the current css buffer variables are saved in the buffer storage file *main/style.css*, through the javascript function in *builder/builder.js* shown below, which sends an **ajax request** to *tmp_css.php* for the purpose.
-The stylesheet with id **stylesheet-styling** which is the main styling file of the page, is dynamically updated when the query is successful.
+The stylesheet with id **stylesheet-styling** which is the main styling file of the page, is dynamically updated when a save query is successful.
+The save query is also sent to the server whenever a project is loaded or created.

 ```javascript